 Who you are today doesn't have to define you for tomorrow.
 You don't have to feel stuck or helpless anymore.
-Together, we can experience freedom, hope, and relief.
-Call or email me for a free 15 minute consult and visit counselingatcornerstone.com for more information.
+Together, we can experience freedom, hope and relief.
+Call (469-431-3961) or email (dha@counselingatcornerstone) for a free 15 minute consult and visit counselingatcornerstone.com for more information.

 How My Own Struggles Made Me a Better Therapist

 My parents were born and raised in South Korea and immigrated to the States, where I was born and raised in NY.
 I can't imagine the challenges they've experienced adapting to a new language and culture.
 To say that they worked hard and sacrificed is an understatement, as they saw their goals realized and had a successful medical practice for 25 years.
 Every family has dysfunction on some level and for me, it was growing up with an alcoholic parent.
 Looking back, I can see clearer why at different seasons I was severely obese, anorexic, bulimic, got into the wrong crowd, etc. Hindsight is 2020 and I wish I could have known the importance of confronting and dealing with the issues at hand.
-But instead, I faced my relational traumas by avoidance and distraction.
+But instead, I faced my relational traumas by avoidance, distraction and other unhealthy coping skills.
 It was only until I reached young adulthood where I realized that if I didn't intentionally deal with the traumas I experienced, that it would only perpetuate and do me greater harm.
-So began the hard work of navigating through trauma and journeying towards whole health.
+So began the hard work of navigating through trauma and journeying towards healing.